serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 #### Roadmap and focus

-Over the next few releases, we'll be enhancing websocket support with more features like authorizers and request responses.
+Over the next few releases, we'll be enhancing WebSockets support with more features, like authorizers and request responses.
 We're also focusing on improving the local development experience.
 Keep an eye on the upcoming milestones to stay up to date with what's coming:

 - [v1.39.0 Milestone](https://github.com/serverless/serverless/milestone/61)
 - [v1.40.0 Milestone](https://github.com/serverless/serverless/milestone/62)